Trekking in Sikkim Darjeeling

 This day-trekking trip begins with a two-hour drive from Darjeeling to the quaint village of Dhotrey.
 From here, the trekking trail leads you on an easy 5 km hike to Tonglu.
 As you walk, you’ll pass through a serene forest dominated by towering conifer trees, eventually reaching the Tonglu ridge at an impressive elevation of 3001 meters above sea level.

-The trek offers panoramic views of mountain ranges sweeping over 180 degrees, therefore, this is a nearly perfect chance to savor the most splendid views of the Himalayas and enjoy a day trekking expedition without requiring a tough multi-day trek.
+This day trekking trip in Darjeeling offers panoramic views of mountain ranges sweeping over 180 degrees, therefore, this is a nearly perfect one-day trek in Darjeeling to savor the most splendid views of the Himalayas and enjoy a day trekking in Darjeeling without requiring a tough multi-day trek.

 The trekking trail also passes through the thick forests of Senchal Wildlife Sanctuary which is famous for the diversified fauna and flora there.
-The opportunity to sight wildlife species like the Great Himalayan black bear, mountain leopards, barking deer, and the various bird species including Blue Magpies, Himalayan Bulbuls, Rufous Sibias, and Verditer Flycatchers purposefully exists for the trekkers.
+The opportunity to sight wildlife species like the Great Himalayan black bear, mountain leopards, barking deer, and the various bird species, including Blue Magpies, Himalayan Bulbuls, Rufous Sibias, and Verditer Flycatchers purposefully exists for the trekkers.

 Of course, one of the best parts of Chatakpur is the fact that it contains only a few families who actually live there, and yet, they live completely in nature.
 Overnight stay in one of the homestays located in Chatakpur is a possible choice which offers you another perspective on this day-trekking trip in the Darjeeling hills.
 The local pond not so far from Chatakpur is a religious place for the residents adding cultural heritage to the trek.